 Select Wines

-The 2015 Bell Cellars Merlot shows an elegant bouquet with aromas tending more towards red fruits then darker fruits.
-Displays a sweetness of fruit including raspberry, dried rose petals and a hint of vanilla as the wine opens further.
+The 2015 Bell Cellars Merlot reveals an elegant bouquet with aromas tending more towards red fruits than darker fruits.
+The The scents offer a sweetness of fruit including raspberry, dried rose petals and a hint of vanilla as the wine opens further.
 Smooth and supple on the palate but with plenty of flavor.
-Seamless with no harsh edges with flavors of red cherry, cranberry and hints of desert spices and a subtle note of cedar on the finish.
+This wine is seamless with no harsh edges with flavors of red cherry, cranberry and hints of desert spices accompanied by a subtle note of cedar on the finish.

-The 2016 Bell Cellars Cabernet Sauvignon Reserve was created from a barrel selection sourced from various vineyard sites throughout the Napa Valley.
-Blended with small percentages of Petit Verdot and Malbec.
-The wine invites one in with aromas of sweet blackberry and raspberry, complemented with a white pepper spiciness, tobacco, darker chocolate and dried rose petals.
+The 2016 Bell Cellars Cabernet Sauvignon Reserve was created from a barrel selection sourced from various vineyard sites throughout Napa Valley.
+This wine is blended with small percentages of Petit Verdot and Malbec.
+The bouquet invites one in with aromas of sweet blackberry and raspberry, complemented with a white pepper spiciness, tobacco, darker chocolate and dried rose petals.
 Aromatically diverse.
-Nicely balanced across the palate with excellent acidity and flavors of red cherry and currant lingering along with a supple feel of fine-grained tannins.
+It is superbly balanced across the palate supported by excellent acidity and flavors of red cherry and currant along with a supple feel of fine-grained tannins.

-The 2015 Bell Cellars Clone 7 Cabernet Sauvignon is dark in the glass showing forward aromatics focusing on fruit – sweet with hints of mocha and sage.
-A wonderful texture, an ethereal lightness if you will across the palate.
-Seamless in its presentation offers darker spices and tobacco towards the finish.
-Fine-grained tannins with a tender grip are well integrated with the fruit on the finish.
-A very approachable wine that is the antithesis of the more up valley, often hillside muscular wines of this variety commonly associated with the Napa Valley.
+The 2015 Bell Cellars Clone 7 Cabernet Sauvignon is dark in the glass showing forward aromatics focusing on fruit; these are sweet accompanied by hints of mocha and sage.
+It sports a wonderful texture, an ethereal lightness if you will across the palate.
+Seamless in its presentation, the palate offers darker spices and tobacco.
+Fine-grained tannins with a tender grip are well integrated the supple finish.
+This is a very approachable wine that is the antithesis of the more up valley, often hillside muscular wines of this variety commonly associated with Napa Valley.

 The 2005 Bell Cellars Clone 6 was unfiltered and was sourced from the historic well-known Beckstoffer Georges III Vineyard in Rutherford.
 The original plantings on site were from 1928 by Georges de Latour (Beaulieu Vineyard).
 This is a very dark wine with rich concentrated flavors.
-Cherry, black currant, and blackberry all meld together on the palate anchored by structured tannins on the finish complemented by slight notes of pepper and just a subtle fling with vanilla (an influence imparted from the particular French Oak barrels it was aged in).
+Cherry, black currant, and blackberry all meld together on the palate anchored by structured tannins on the finish complemented by light notes of pepper and a subtle fling with vanilla; this latter flavor is an influence imparted from the particular French oak barrels it was aged in.

-In addition to their Cabernet Sauvignon wines, Bell Cellars produces quite a few other wines including Chardonnay, Sauvignon Blanc and a Merlot; at one point they produced a wine from a vineyard in South Africa.
-And a very limited production of a non-vintage Port-style wine and a sparkling wine which is made off site.
-Their vineyard sources are from not only Napa County but also neighboring counties and other regions in Northern California.
+In addition to their Cabernet Sauvignon wines, Bell Cellars produces quite a few other wines including a sparkling wine, a Merlot and a very limited production of a non-vintage Port-style wine; at one point they produced a wine from a vineyard in South Africa.
+While their vineyard sources are primarily from Napa Valley, they also purchase grapes from vineyards in neighboring counties and other regions in Northern California.

 Hospitality